jsit/solidity-example/README.md

 1. Run `truffle develop` to start the local blockchain and enter the truffle console

-1. Run `truffle migrate --network development` to compile and deploy your contract onto your local blockchain
+1. In another shell, run `truffle migrate --network development` to compile and deploy your contract onto your local blockchain. **Note:** This _has_ to be done after the local blockchain is already running

-1. Do something like `let instance = await WriteAndRead.deployed()`
+1. From within the truffle console, do something like `let instance = await WriteAndRead.deployed()`

 1. Run one of your contract's transactions with something like `instance.writeUint(1234)`